oboukli/misc-problem-solutions/docs/developer_notes.md

 - Supporting C++ standards before C++23
 - Fast compilation
 - Supporting non-latest compiler versions
-- Optimizing for a specific processor or platform
+- Optimizing for a specific platform, or processor architecture

 ## Architecture and design

 ### Dynamic memory allocation

-Code that directly make use of dynamic allocation, i.e. by calling `malloc` and `new` directly, is isolated into build artifacts postfixed with `_experimental` in the name.
+Code that directly make use of dynamic allocation, i.e. by invoking `malloc` and `new` directly, is isolated into build artifacts postfixed with `_experimental` in the name.